ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

+  * **Controller Attach Point:** The rigidbody point on the controller model to snap the grabbed object to (defaults to the tip)
   * **Hide Controller On Grab:** Hides the controller model when a valid grab occurs
   * **Hide Controller Delay:** The amount of seconds to wait before hiding the controller on grab.
-  * **Controller Attach Point:** The rigidbody point on the controller model to snap the grabbed object to (defaults to the tip)
+  * **Grab Precognition:** An amount of time between when the grab button is pressed to when the controller is touching something to grab it.
+For example, if an object is falling at a fast rate, then it is very hard to press the grab button in time to catch the object due to human reaction times.
+A higher number here will mean the grab button can be pressed before the controller touches the object and when the collision takes place, if the grab button is still being held down then the grab action will be successful.

 The following events are emitted: